 Building Your Reputation With User Testimonials And Reviews

 P.T.
 Barnum understood the power of “social proof”.
-Social proof-based content is a powerful and effective way of promoting your business.
-Genuine testimonials and reviews quoted directly from existing clients are far more persuasive when it comes to attracting new clients, customers or users than anything you can say about your own products or services.
+Using social proof as content is a powerful way of getting your business promoted effectively.
+Quoting genuine reviews from existing customers is existing clients are far more persuasive for attracting new customers, clients or users than anything you can say about your own products or services.

-- According to research findings by eVoc Insights, a company that researches and measures user experience, “In general, 63% of users indicate they are more likely to purchase from a site if it has ratings and reviews.”
+- According to research findings by eVoc Insights, a company that researches and measures user experience, “In general, 63% of users indicate they are more likely to purchase from a site if it has ratings and customer reviews.”

 - Customer reviews are significantly more trusted (nearly 12 times more) than descriptions that come from manufacturers, according to a survey of US internet users by online video review site EXPO. (eMarketer, February 2010).

-Tips On How To Create Testimonials
+Tips On How To Create Client Testimonials

 - Help visitors identify their objections and address these.